-Without customer insights, it’s impossible to create content that drives acquisitions, identify your best leads (let alone close them), and build a product that customers really want.
+Without customer insights and SaaS analytics, it’s impossible to build a product that customers really want, create content that drives acquisitions, and identify your best leads (let alone close them!).

-Since implementing the improved buyer personas, United World Telecom
+Since improving its buyer personas, United World Telecom has:

 - Increased business accounts by 40% monthly